 All secondary education students must complete 11 Candidate Assessments, as well as eight program assessments specific to biology.
 These assessments are a part of the education courses in the curriculum as well as Biology 110 and Student Teaching.
 During the 2008/2009 academic year, Christie Magoulias developed a LiveText system for documenting performance of our students in meeting the specific requirements for accreditation within NCATE for the National Science Teachers Association.
 Rubrics were developed to track performance meeting the requirements, with proficient performance required and commendable performance exceeding requirements.
-We had no biology students who completed student teaching this academic year, but all biology students attempting to pass the candidate assessments and programs assessments were successful, often achieving commendable ratings.
+We had two biology students who completed student teaching this academic year, Both earning commendable ratings (with 100% and 95%) on their Teacher Work Samples which are part of the final evaluation for student teaching.